wrbaldwin/da-week/README.md

 ## 2019 Labs

+[Building Your First Big Data Application on AWS](https://github.com/wrbaldwin/da-week/blob/master/Labs/First-Big-Data-App.md) - Build an end-to-end analytics application on AWS using Amazon Kinesis, AWS Glue, Amazon S3, Amazon Redshift and other AWS services.
+You will need a laptop with Firefox or Chrome browser for this lab.

 [Analyzing Data Streams](https://github.com/wrbaldwin/da-week/blob/master/Labs/Analyzing-Data-Streams.md) - We will build a streaming data pipeline using Amazon Kinesis services.
 We will generate and ingest data, then perform real-time anomaly detection on it.
 You will need a laptop with Firefox or Chrome browser for this lab.